 According to the National Institute of Health, obesity has reached epidemic proportions.
 It often can lead to heart disease, diabetes, disability and even death.
 Barnes Bariatric provides obesity treatment with a compassionate understanding of the physical and emotional traumas that are created by morbid obesity.

 What Is Morbid Obesity?

 There is a difference between simply being overweight and being morbidly obese.
 Being morbidly obese means being at risk of death because of excess weight.
 A morbidly obese person is anywhere from 50 to 100 percent above the weight that is considered average or healthy.
 Whether an individual qualifies as morbidly obese can be determined by measuring that person’s body mass index (BMI), which examines the ratio of weight to height.
 A BMI of 35 or higher classifies you as morbidly obese.
-Of course, BMI can sometimes be misleading (consider the case of a 260 pound body builder full of muscle, not fat, whose BMI is over 35), but BMI is one of the criterion that insurance companies use when considering whether a person qualifies for obesity surgery.
+Of course, BMI can sometimes be misleading (consider the case of a 260-pound bodybuilder full of muscle, not fat, whose BMI is over 35), but BMI is one of the criteria that insurance companies use when considering whether a person qualifies for obesity surgery.

 Causes of Morbid Obesity